zSkull162/TycoonKit/README.md

 ### 4. Money Manager
-This is another very imortant part of the tycoon systems.
+This is another very important part of the tycoon systems.
 The Money Manager stores a Money value, and will update the selected "Display text" every time the money value changes.

 The Money Manager is also referenced by Collectors and Unlock Buttons as you may have noticed, because an unlock button checks the current Money value of the referenced Money Manager to decide whether or not you can buy something.
 And a collector references a Money Manager so it can add the value of any collected currency objects to its Money value.